Scaling limit for a long-range divisible sandpile: Continuity of the majorant

-The continuity of the majorant, in the previous related works (see for example~\cite{Levine2}) is a simple consequence of the mean value inequality for the classical Laplacian operator.
-We can translate the same technique to our context and for that, in this section we present a mean value inequality for the truncated fractional Laplacian.
-We follow an idea from Caffarelli and Silvestre~\cite{SilvestreTesis}, where they proved similar results for the fractional Laplacian.
-However, in our case, an extra care must be taken since we are dealing with a truncation parameter that may change when we do simple operations like change of variables on integration.
+The continuity of the majorant, in the previous related works (see, for example,~\cite{Levine2}), is a simple consequence of the mean value inequality for the classical Laplacian operator.
+We can translate the same technique to our context and, for that, in this section we present a mean value inequality for the truncated fractional Laplacian.
+We follow the approach of Chapters 2 and 3 of Silvestre~\cite{SilvestreTesis}.
+However, in our case, extra care must be taken since we are dealing with a truncation parameter that changes when we do simple operations like change of variables on integration.

-Recall from \eqref{truncfractlapl} and \eqref{greenformulacont}, the definition of the truncated fractional Laplacian $L_M$ and its respective Green's function $G_M$.
+Recall from \eqref{truncfractlapl} and \eqref{greenformulacont} the definition of the truncated fractional Laplacian $L_M$ and its respective Green's function $G_M$.
 For $\lambda>0$, consider the Green's function $G_{\frac{M}{\lambda}}$.

-We will construct a family of approximation of the identity.
+We will construct a family of approximations of the identity.
 For every $\lambda>0$ we stick a paraboloid from below to cut out the singularity of the function $G_{\frac{M}{\lambda}}$ at $x=0$.
 In this way we obtain a twice differentiable function that we call $\Gamma_\lambda(x)$.
 The parameters of the paraboloid can be chosen in a way such that the function $\Gamma_\lambda(x)$ coincides with $G_{\frac{M}{\lambda}}(x)$ when $x$ is outside a ball of radius $1$, and inside the ball $B_1$ the function $\Gamma_\lambda(x)$ coincides with the paraboloid.

-Next we rescale $\Gamma_\lambda$ in the following way,
+Next we rescale $\Gamma_\lambda$ in the following way:

 A change of variables shows that

 so the function $\widetilde{\Gamma}_\lambda$ coincides with $G_M(x)-G_M(\lambda x_0)$ when $x$ is outside $B_\lambda$.